The National Health and Medical Research Council’s Statement on Consumer and Community Involvement in Health and Medical Research (2016):

 *Please note, micro grant applications take approximately 2-4 weeks to assess once submitted.
 Please be mindful of this timeframe in relation to your project deadlines.

 Health Translation Queensland is working with various suppliers including Health Consumers Queensland to deliver free Consumer Engagement Training for Researchers.
-In 2021, the training program included:
+The training program has included:

 In our consumer and community involvement audit and needs analysis, we identified that there is no shortage of tools and resources to support consumer and community involvement.
 Some of those resources are listed in our CCI resources section.